sing1174/partialfourier/README.md

 # Partial fourier
-Partial fourier reconstruction of MRI images
+Partial fourier reconstruction of MRI images. \
 Our goal is to use deep learning for partial fourier reconstruction of 6/8 , 5/8 and 0.55 MRI images.

 Tasks